How Tight Should A Weightlifting Belt Be: One Quick and Easy Test

 I couldn’t wait to get it on and start using it in my regular workouts.

-There was only one problem: how tight should my weightlifting belt be?
+There was only one problem: how tight should a weightlifting belt be?

 Weight lifting belts don’t come with a user manual.
 You’re expected to figure it out.
 After I figured out how to put on my belt, I had a challenge on how it should feel when locked.